dime-coin/core-docs/docs/reference/p2p-network.md

 ### mempool

-_Added in protocol version 60002 (of Bitcoin)._

 The [`mempool` message](docs/reference/p2p-network.md#mempool) requests the [TXIDs](../resources/glossary.md#transaction-identifiers) of transactions that the receiving [node](../resources/glossary.md#node) has verified as valid but which have not yet appeared in a [block](../resources/glossary.md#block).
 That is, transactions which are in the receiving node's memory pool.
 The response to the [`mempool` message](docs/reference/p2p-network.md#mempool) is one or more [`inv` messages](docs/reference/p2p-network.md#inv) containing the TXIDs in the usual [inventory](../resources/glossary.md#inventory) format.

 Sending the [`mempool` message](docs/reference/p2p-network.md#mempool) is mostly useful when a program first connects to the network.
 Full nodes can use it to quickly gather most or all of the unconfirmed transactions available on the network; this is especially useful for miners trying to gather transactions for their transaction fees.
 SPV clients can set a filter before sending a `mempool` to only receive transactions that match that filter; this allows a recently-started client to get most or all unconfirmed transactions related to its wallet.

 > 📘 InstantSend and ChainLock Synchronization
 >
 > Dimecoin Core 2.0.0.0 expanded the mempool message to include syncing of [InstantSend Lock](docs/reference/p2p-network-instantsend-messages.md#islock) inventories.
 Additionally, nodes now attempt to sync their mempool with peers at startup by default (limited to peers using protocol version 70006 or higher).
-This allows nodes to more quickly detect any double-spend attempts as well as show InstantSend lock status correctly for transactions received while offline. _Note: InstaSend currently disabled on Dimecoin mainnet._
+This allows nodes to more quickly detect any double-spend attempts as well as show InstantSend lock status correctly for transactions received while offline. *Note: InstaSend currently disabled on Dimecoin mainnet.*
 >
 > Dimecoin Core 2.0.0.0 expanded the mempool message to include syncing of [ChainLock](docs/reference/p2p-network-instantsend-messages.md#clsig) inventories.
 This allows nodes to more quickly show ChainLock status correctly after being offline.